Backyard World Team Championships

 The current World Record is a tied 101 yards (101 hours) by Belgian ultra runners Merijn Geerts and Ivo Steyaert in October 2022.
 They covered a staggering 677km/421 miles in just over 4 days of non stop running.

-The current Maltese record stands at 27 yards (27 hours) and is held by Niki Micallef.
-The 181km performance took place at the World Team Championships event in October 2022.
+The current Maltese record stands at 30 yards (30 hours) and is held by Mark Bezzina.
+The 201.2km performance took place at Endure in December 2022.

 Meet the Maltese Squad:

 Robert Formosa